geetkhatri/img2sound/README.md

 # Image to Sound

-_Image to Sound_ maps an image to a spectrogram and generates an audio file from the spectrogram.
+For a given image, _Image to Sound_ creates a sound whose spectrogram looks like the image and generates an audio file from the spectrogram.

 To convert an image to audio:
 1. Run `img2sound.m`.